 These health professionals can diagnose developmental delay after assessing your child.
 Or they can refer you to other professionals who can help.

-People who can help children with developmental delay
+Support for children with developmental delay

 - occupational therapist